Joseph Jas-Béala: Biography

 On 27 March 1892, Ravachol carried out the Clichy bombing, this time targeting the prosecutor Bulot.
 Ravachol placed his bomb in the building where prosecutor Bulot resided and then left the scene.
 The bomb exploded, injuring seven people but not affecting Bulot since he was not present in the building.
 Ravachol was arrested a few days later, having been denounced by Very, the very owner of the café Le Very where he dined.

 The four were arrested in the following days by the police and appeared before the Court d'assises of Paris.
 He was acquitted by the jury along with Soubère, while Ravachol and Simon were found guilty but with mitigating circumstances.

 However, the authorities attempted to incarcerate Soubère-Béala, kept them in detention, and first accused them of aiding Ravachol in the murder of two women in Montbrisson.
 After the acquittal of the three accused by the jury, they accused them again, this time of complicity in concealing the goods from a murder committed by Ravachol.
 The couple was acquitted once again for the third time.
 Béala was convicted for the first time during her fourth consecutive trial, this time for harboring Ravachol.

 The anarchist received one year in prison, while Soubère was sentenced to seven months, including one for 'contempt of court'.

 Béala and Soubère then settled in Saint-Denis on rue de la Briche, living under the names Viala and Gibert to avoid detection.
 At this time, they worked as newspaper vendors at Le Croissant before moving on to Saint-Étienne.

 Jas-Béala also contributed to the writing of Le Réveil des mineurs, a French-language anarchist newspaper aimed at a North American audience.
 In 1897, he married Marie Barbier in Saint-Étienne.

 In the 1920s, he was recorded in Lyon, working as a metallurgist.

 He died in Lyon (2nd arrondissement) on 17 June 1940.

+Legacy

+Influence on the launch of the Ère des attentats (1892-1894)

+The Saint-Germain bombing and the subsequent Clichy bombing, were defining events marking France's entry into the period that the contemporary press and Jean Maitron called the Ère des attentats (1892-1894), a period characterized by great political violence from both the French authorities and the anarchists, and by cycles of escalating violence.
+The arrest of Ravachol and Simon, and the former's death sentence, were particularly significant in this development.